Internet-lab/LinuxPC/README.md

 The script will prompt for hardware specific information.
 In particular, the script requests to enter the device name of the flashdrive (`/dev/sdb`).
 Once the script is completed, remove the flashdrive.
 The flashdrive contains  the ISO image (`root.iso`) and grub configuration files.

-## 5. Running the LiveCD and copying it to the hard drive
+## 5. Copying the LiveCD to the hard drive
 The LiveCD can be run on a target machine from the flashdrive.
 This assumes that the BIOS is set so that the system first tries to boot from a flashdrive.